deadlyvipers/dojo_rules/introduction.md

 My name is Nina Denisova.
 I love git!
+My favorite CodeSchool path is Javascript (but that's the only one I tried so far).